Ekman/minecraft-docker/README.md

 ### Ports

-Open UDP and TCP ports `25565` on your router and forward them to the hosting server/computer.
+Open TCP ports `25565` on your router and forward them to the hosting server/computer.

 ### Volumes